yashnigam07/yashnigam07/README.md

 ---

 ### 🎨 Fun Fact:
-- I love combining creativity with technology, experimenting with *animations* and *interactive design.
-You'll often see me draw inspiration from **anime* in my projects!
+- I love combining creativity with technology, experimenting with *animations* and *interactive design*.
+You'll often see me draw inspiration from *anime* in my projects!